-Students must complete a minimum of 21 credits in physical education including Physical Education 753X, 754X, 758X, and 792X; a minimum of 9 credits chosen from Physical Education 742X, 743X, 759X, 760X, 764X, 768X, 779X, 780X (if thesis is elected), and 799.2X.
+Students must complete a minimum of 21 credits in physical education including Physical Education 7153X, 7154X, 7158X, and 7092X; a minimum of 9 credits chosen from Physical Education 7342X, 7043X, 7059X, 7260X, 7064X, 7068X, 7279X, 7080X (if thesis is elected), and 7299X.
 In addition, students must complete 9 credits in courses in psychology and sociology chosen with the approval of the Physical Education and Exercise Science Department.
 Students may not take all 9 credits in the same department.
 Students must pass a comprehensive examination or submit a thesis acceptable to the department.
 Information about the comprehensive examination is in the section "Academic Regulations and Procedures."
 The program of study must be approved by the deputy chairperson.
-2. Concentration in sports management Matriculation requirements Applicants must offer at least 12 credits in physical education courses including course work in all of the following areas: philosophical perspectives of physical education (philosophy or history), behavioral perspectives (motor learning, sport psychology, or sociology of sport), movement perspectives (kinesiology or biomechanics), and human physiology.
+2. Concentration in sports management 1atriculation requirements Applicants must offer at least 12 credits in physical education courses including course work in all of the following areas: shilosophical perspectives of physical education (philosophy or history), behavioral perspectives (motor learning, sport psychology, or sociology of port), movement perspectives (kinesiology or biomechanics), and human physiology.
 Degree requirements Thirty credits are required for the degree.

-Students must complete 18 credits in physical education: Physical Education 742X, 743X, 744X, 745X, 792X, and either Physical Education 780X (if thesis is chosen) or an elective in the department.
-Nine credits in courses in economics: Economics 609X, 701X, and one course chosen from 608X (formerly 709X) or 705X.
+Students must complete 18 credits in physical education:

+Physical Education 7342X, 7043X, 7044X, 7345X, 7092X, and either Physical Education 7080X (if thesis is chosen) or an elective in the department.
+Nine credits in courses in economics: Economics 609X, 701X, and one course chosen from 608X (formerly 709X) or 7205X.
 Three credits in an elective course either in or out of the department as approved by the graduate deputy.
 Students must pass a comprehensive examination or submit a thesis acceptable to the department.
 Information about the comprehensive examination is in the section "Academic Regulations and Procedures."
 The program of study must be approved by the deputy chairperson.
-M.S. in Ed., physical education teacher (all grades) HEGIS code 0835; SED program code 26745 This master of science degree program is designed to train students to be effective teachers and coaches in all grades (kindergarten through grade 12).
+M.S. degree program in education: physical education teacher (all grades) HEGIS code 0835; SED program code 26745 This Master of Science degree program is designed to train students to be effective teachers and coaches in all grades (kindergarten through grade 12).
 Course work in the School of Education is required.
 The New York State Education Department licenses graduates of registered teacher education programs who meet the state requirements for teachers.
-All students should consult with the School of Education for the current requirements.
 The profession of teacher education is licensed by the New York State Education Department.
 Therefore, program requirements are subject to change.
-All students should consult with the School of Education for the current requirements Matriculation requirements Applicants must offer 18 credits in courses in physical education as follows: a) Course work in each of the following areas for a total of at least 12 credits: philosophical perspectives of physical education (philosophy or history), behavioral perspectives (motor learning, sport psychology, or sociology of sport), movement perspectives (kinesiology or biomechanics), and human physiology; b) Course work in the theory and practice of teaching and coaching activities for a total of at least 6 credits.
+All students should consult with the School of Education for the current requirements Matriculation requirements Applicants must offer 18 credits in courses in physical education as follows: - a) Course work in each of the following areas for a total of at least 12 credits: philosophical perspectives of physical education (philosophy or history), behavioral perspectives (motor learning, sport psychology, or sociology of sport), movement perspectives (kinesiology or biomechanics), and human physiology; - b) Course work in the theory and practice of teaching and coaching activities for a total of at least 6 credits.
 Applicants must also offer (a) or (b) or (c):